 It was November last year when I seriously started blogging and it is time to share with you some experiences and highlights before the summer break… so read on!

 The first thing that really surprised me (and still surprises me) is the popularity of my blog – and I say this without false modesty: when I started out I thought that a few dozen people would visit my blog per day (most of them my students looking for clues for the upcoming exams…).
-Instead nearly 20,000 people visit my blog every month (each of them viewing about 3 pages per session), sometimes more than two thousand per day!
-Some of the posts get nearly one thousand facebook likes and are very actively reshared, people commented hundreds of times, some post got dozens of comments alone.
+Instead, nearly 20,000 people visit my blog every month (each of them viewing about 3 pages per session), sometimes more than two thousand per day!
+Some of the posts get nearly one thousand facebook likes and are very actively reshared, people commented hundreds of times, some posts got dozens of comments alone.
 All of this still blows me away, what an honour!
 I cannot thank you enough for your commitment!

 The most popular posts plus some I am especially proud of: